3lsy/minishell/docs/README.md

   - $? *which the evaluator has to save*

 ### Evaluator
-The evaluator takes the **Evaluation Structure**, launch the appropriate executable on a child process, handling pipes, signal inheritance, **clean** process management, etc.
+The evaluator takes the **Evaluation Structure List**, launch the appropriate executable on a child process, handling pipes, signal inheritance, **clean** process management, etc.
 - Search and launch executables
   - Based on the `PATH` env variable.
   - Based on an aboslute path